-We next compare RRT($1$), which achieves similar predictive accuracy as the na{\"i}ve method, to the UV method with $\gamma \in \{0.1, 0.2, 0.3, 0.4, 0.5\}$, on the same simulated dataset.
+We next compare RRT($1$), which achieves similar predictive accuracy as the na{\"i}ve method, to the UV method with $\gamma \in \{0.05, 0.1, 0.2, 0.3, 0.4, 0.5\}$, on the same simulated dataset.
 Figure~\ref{fig:toy_eg_2} presents the results for 500 simulations.
 Note that: \begin{itemize} \item Both methods achieve $90\%$ nominal coverage.
 Though, there is a clear trade-off between attribution and predictive accuracy for the UV method.
-Remarkably, even UV($0.5$), which sacrifices substantial predictive accuracy for inference, still produces intervals that are twice as long as those of RRT($1$). \item On the other hand, UV$(0.5)$).
-To achieve similar predictive accuracy to RRT($1$) (see, for example, UV$(0.1)$), it produces confidence intervals that are nearly five times as wide as the RRT($1$) intervals. \end{itemize}
+Remarkably, even UV($0.5$), which sacrifices substantial predictive accuracy for inference, still produces intervals that are twice as long as those of RRT($1$). \item On the other hand, UV$(0.05)$, which has predictive accuracy similar to RRT($1$), produces confidence intervals that are nearly five times as wide as the RRT($1$) intervals. \end{itemize}

-The rest of this paper is organized as follows.
-In Section~\ref{sec:related}, we review related work and fix some notations relevant to regression trees.
-In Section~\ref{sec: model}, we present our randomized CART algorithm and a provide preview of our main idea of inference using randomization.
-In Section~\ref{Sec:mainresults}, we present the main results that lead to an exact, closed-form pivot for constructing selective inference using RRT.
-In Section \ref{sec:simulation} we investigate the performance of our new method via more extensive simulations.
-In Section \ref{sec:case study}, we apply our method to a mobile health (mHealth) intervention trial focused on improving health outcomes through the use of mobile health technologies.
-A brief summary of our contributions is presented in Section \ref{sec: conclusion}.
-All proofs and technical details are in the Supplementary Material.